7 Brands Using Virtual Try-On Tech to Boost Sales

 Virtual shopping isn't just an innovative way to buy products.
 It's an integral part of any consumer's life.
 The main downside of online shopping is the inability to try something on before buying.
 Without a solution like virtual try-on opportunities, companies risk higher return rates and lower customer satisfaction.

 As technologies evolve, trying something on without leaving the house is becoming a reality.
-Consumers no longer have to make educated (or not so educated) guesses about what suits them.
-Innovative software can do it for them.
+Consumers no longer have to make educated (or not-so-educated) guesses about what suits them.
+Innovative software with AI can do it for them.

 Many brands are already taking full advantage of virtual try-on technology to boost sales and reduce returns.
 Let's take a closer look.